MachineHunter/UefiPack/README.md

 2. copy either dxe-packer.cpp or smm-packer.cpp to main.cpp
 3. make sure to rewrite the key with your key sealed in TPM
 4. `Ctrl-b` to build

+Note that after packing with dxe-packer.cpp or smm-packer.cpp, if the packed DXE/SMM modules installs any protocol, the function address of protocol interface structure must be manually shifted.
+This process is included/automated in dxe-packer-automated-address-shift-ghidra.cpp, but this requires ghidra+efiseek environment and changing the path in the source code.

 <br/>